Learn How Fertilizer Numbers Can Help You Get Better Value.

 How can you tell if you got your money’s worth?
 There is such a broad range of prices when you look at the fertilizer options.
 What exactly did you buy, and what is its best use?

 You want a good dollar value.
 You also want the product that will produce the best results.
 Understand the significance of fertilizer numbers, or N-P-K ratios, and you can have both.

 This is how fertilizer ratios work.
-As an example, use fertilizer numbers with an NPK rating of 21-7-14.
-Nitrogen has the highest concentration.
-It is 3 times the amount of phosphorous.
-Phosphorous is only half of the Potassium amount.
+For an example, let's use fertilizer numbers with an NPK rating of 21-7-14.
+Nitrogen has the highest concentration at 21%.
+It is 3 times the amount of phosphorous at 7%.
+Phosphorous is only half of the Potassium amount of 14%.
 Technically, this would be called a 3-1-2 ratio.

 Look at any set of fertilizer ratios on a label.
 Notice how the numbers relate to each other by size: